 If you are worried about how your company will react to your reporting of hazards, know that you are legally protected from employer retaliation, including being terminated or receiving unfair treatment.

 Know Your Rights as an Injured Worker

-At The Law Offices of Nathaniel F. Hansford, we are firm believers that the hardworking people of Atlanta injured or harmed on the job should not have to pay out-of-pocket for their expenses simply because they were doing their job.
+At Hansford McDaniel LLC, we are firm believers that the hardworking people of Atlanta injured or harmed on the job should not have to pay out-of-pocket for their expenses simply because they were doing their job.

 Our firm has been serving our local communities of Atlanta and the surrounding areas for over 20 years.
 If you need help pursuing benefits for your work-related injury or condition, our dedicated workers’ compensation attorneys are ready to hear your story and fight on your behalf.